Skip to content

 The dragon tail half-up is the most wearable everyday version because it balances drama with ease.
 The top section creates the eye-catching element while the loose bottom keeps the style from feeling too elaborate for casual settings.
 It works on medium and long hair and on every texture.
 For the loose section, heat-free waves add textural contrast beneath the structured braid.

-14. The Knotted Dragon Tail
+The Dragon Tail Half-Up

 15. The Layered Dragon Tail